 President Obama Wants Solution to Opiate Epidemic

-“If we go to doctors right now and say ‘Don’t overprescribe’ without providing some mechanisms for people in these communities to deal with the pain that they have or the issues that they have, then we’re not going to solve the problem … In some cases, addiction is already there.”
+Though the plan received support from within the NGA, Obama was not as enthusiastic about it.
+During the Monday meeting, Obama stated, “If we go to doctors right now and say ‘Don’t overprescribe’ without providing some mechanisms for people in these communities to deal with the pain that they have or the issues that they have, then we’re not going to solve the problem … In some cases, addiction is already there.”

-In a statement issued the previous weekend, Hassan said, “As governors, we are working as individual states and with one another to stem and reverse the tide of this horrible epidemic, but we know that the fight is far from over, which is why our priorities push for additional support from the federal government.
-Combating the heroin and opioid crisis is an all-hands-on-deck moment, and we must also partner with the private sector, from manufacturers to pharmacies and health care providers, to find solutions and change the way we treat pain in America.”
+In a statement issued the previous weekend, Hassan said, “As governors, we are working as individual states and with one another to reverse the tide of this horrible epidemic, but we know that the fight is far from over, which is why our priorities push for additional support from the federal government.
+Combating the Heroin and Opioid crisis is an all-hands-on-deck moment, and we must also partner with the private sector, from manufacturers to pharmacies and health care providers, to find solutions and change the way we treat pain in America.”

-What Solutions Are Already Available
+Solutions Already Available to Fight Opiate Addiction

-Buprenorphine (Suboxone), unlike Methadone treatment which has to be performed in a clinic, is the first medication, used to treat opioid dependency, that doctors are allowed to prescribe and dispense in doctors’ offices.
-The Drug Addiction Treatment Act of 2000 (DATA 2000) allows qualified physicians in the U.S. to prescribe Suboxone for those people who have Opioid dependency in various locations, like the office, hospital, a health department, and or correctional facility.
+Buprenorphine (Suboxone), unlike Methadone treatment which has to be performed in a clinic, is the first medication, used to treat Opioid dependency, that doctors are allowed to prescribe and dispense in doctors’ offices.
+The Drug Addiction Treatment Act of 2000 (DATA 2000) allows qualified physicians in the U.S. to prescribe Suboxone for those people who have an Opioid dependency in various locations, like the office, hospital, a health department, and or correctional facility.